2. Compilation Explained¶

 Download and install the C28/CLA Code Generation Tools from https://www.ti.com/tool/C2000-CGT.

-Define the following environment variables, specifying your CGT installation path:
+Define the following environment variables, specifying your CGT installation path and cross compiler options:

 Linux